hegars/voltage-blaster/README.md

 Voltage Blaster is a very simple circuit, which provides -5V through ISA slot for systems with power supply which don't provide such voltage.
-It was originaly created in cooperation between PhilsComputerLab with Necroware then forked and modified by Hegars.
+It was originaly created in cooperation between PhilsComputerLab and Necroware then forked and modified by Hegars.

 ![voltage-blaster-pcb](images/prod.png)
 ![voltage-blaster-pcb](voltage-blaster-pcb.png)